Guide

 | linear_model.LinearRegression()))

-The front-end composes with river's scalers rather than replacing them: the mu features live on the original scale, so the StandardScaler still earns its keep, and TargetStandardScaler handles the target's scale for the inner learner as usual.
+The front-end composes with river's scalers rather than replacing them: the mu features live on the original scale, so the StandardScaler still applies, and TargetStandardScaler handles the target's scale for the inner learner as usual.
+LaplaceTarget(..., mus=2) also exposes the previous tick's forecast, which cut the clean-data cost roughly in half in the audit, improved every contaminated case, and costs no extra compute.
+Do not add a lagged copy of the target as an extra feature stream instead: that duplicates the surprise column exactly, doubling the gradient on it, and measured strictly worse.

 Robustness and serialization

 Observations are winsorized before a forecaster consumes them, at 1e60 absolute plus a window twelve orders of magnitude above the current predictive level.
 The window is magnitude-relative rather than sigma-relative on purpose: after a stretch of missing-data zeros a legitimate value sits billions of sigmas out and must pass.
-The gate is exact identity on any stream doubles can represent comfortably, and z saturates near 7 long before it engages, so nothing observable changes except that nothing crashes.
+The gate is exact identity on any stream doubles can represent comfortably, and z saturates near 7 long before it engages.
 Both estimators hold only plain state, no closures, so they pickle and deep-copy like any river estimator.

 Cost

-About 390 microseconds per numeric stream per sample, single-threaded, roughly 900x river's StandardScaler, or 2,500 samples per second per stream.
-That is the price of a full distributional forecaster per stream, and it buys the calibration.
-Right for polls, sensors, market bars and anything at human timescales; wrong inside a hot path at hundreds of thousands of ticks per second.
+About 390 microseconds per numeric stream per sample, single-threaded: roughly 900x river's StandardScaler, or 2,500 samples per second per stream.
+That is what running a distributional forecaster on every stream costs.
+Fine for polls, sensors, market bars and anything at human timescales.
+Too slow inside a hot path at hundreds of thousands of ticks per second.

 When not to use it

-Three boundaries, measured rather than guessed.
-Distance-based learners such as KNN do not benefit: neighbour averaging is already spike-robust and the extra dimensions degrade the metric.
-Streams that interleave many entities under one key handicap a single forecaster per key; give each entity its own key or wait for per-entity bodies.
-And if your heavy tails are signal rather than noise, taming them costs accuracy: with a correctly specified model and genuinely heavy-tailed inputs, the extreme points are the most informative ones.
+Distance-based learners such as KNN do not benefit: neighbour averaging already handles spikes, and the extra dimensions make the metric worse.
+Streams that interleave many entities under one key give a single forecaster an impossible job; give each entity its own key, or wait for per-entity bodies.
+And if the big jumps in your data are signal rather than noise, damping them costs accuracy.
 Numbers for all three are on the papers page.